microsoft/pdb-rs/docs/codeview/symbols/symbols.md

 `size` field itself, but including the size of the `kind` and payload fields.
 Because the `size` field includes the size of the `kind` field, the smallest legal value for `size` is 2.

+We use the term `kind` to identify the meaning and structure of symbols instead of `type` to avoid confusion with `TypeIndex` and CodeView type descriptions.

 The starting offset of each symbol record is required to be aligned to a multiple of 4.
 The size of each symbol record, including the size, kind, and